TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-3-3-Pro.md

 > Workaround with Cameringo, Snap Camera or Bacon Camera

 * Ambient Light Sensor
-> Adaptative Brightness takes lot of time at light change
+> Adaptative Brightness takes 3/4 seconds to react at light change

 ## Hardware not tested